NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 Both require [Python](https://www.python.org/) 3.7 or higher to be installed and available in your PATH.

+On Windows you can [download an installer from here](https://www.python.org/downloads/).
+During installation, make sure to check "add python.exe to PATH".

 If you are using Debian based Linux distribution, install Python with
 ```sh
 sudo apt-get install python3-dev python3-pip